If you can decipher “PB&J,” then without a doubt you can start coding, as in writing a computer program, says computer scientist Devin Cook.

-Megan Bailey wanted to be a graphic artist when the labor market dried up.
-“If only I had a career coach,” she said, recalling the time she was unemployed.
-But she went on to become the very resource she needed.
-She’s been a job coach for the past nine years.
+Megan Bailey was training to be a graphic artist just as the labor market was drying up.
+“If only I had a career coach,” she said, referring to the time when she was out of work and in need of some guidance and reassurance.

 View the music video of World Language Day 2016 produced by English Language Institute (ELI) instructor Hugh Le, flip through the photo gallery and get to know the international students attending ELI and becoming part of the Sacramento State community.